 Students can either do their placement at a Gymnasium secondary school or a vocational school.
 The Center for Teacher Education and Educational Innovation can answer your questions on the application process and the format of the placement.

 The following degree programs are (mainly) taught in German:

 Master’s program in Culture and Economy: Italian Studies (M.A.)
-(If you chose Italian and Economics or Business Administration as your two main subjects for the Bachelor of Education program.)
+(If you chose Italian and Economics and Business Administration as your two main subjects for the Bachelor of Education program.)

 If you are not a German citizen or do not have a German university entrance qualification (e.g. Abitur or equivalent school leaving certificate), you must prove German language proficiency at C1 level.

 Please note: Due to the current situation in light of coronavirus pandemic, the application deadline has changed.
 The application deadline for our bachelor's programs for the fall semester 2021/2022 will begin on 15 June and end on 31 July 2021.

 Normally, the following deadline applies:

 You can apply from 15 May to 15 July.